 I ask all patients to act responsibly.
 If you or members of your household are showing signs of a COVID-19 infection please let me know.

 I understand the restrictions may be an inconvenience, but should you withhold this information and then attend a clinical session, then you’re putting me, and the patients I subsequently treat at risk.

 What can I expect at a Clinic-Based appointment?

 The day before your appointment you will receive an email with a link to my online COVID 19 screening form.
 This must be completed before the day of your appointment to confirm you’re able to attend.
 If the form hasn’t been returned then your appointment will be changed to a Video Session.
-You’ll be required to wear a face covering for the duration of the session, and on arrival for a clinic-based appointment patients will need to wash their hands using soap and water for the recommended 20 seconds (for information on the advice around hand washing please see the NHS website).
+You’ll be required to wear a face covering for the duration of the session, and on arrival for a clinic-based appointment patients will need to sanitise their hands or wash them using soap and water for the recommended 20 seconds (for information on the advice around hand washing please see the NHS website).
 If you have any concerns to wearing a face covering please let me know.

 I will also wash his hands when you arrive, as well as wearing a disposable facemask and plastic apron to help reduce the risk of infection spread.
 All contactable surfaces are cleaned and sanitised using hospital grade sanitising wipes between every patient session and before your arrival.
 When you arrive I will record your temperature to check for any signs of infection.The clinic-based session will then proceed as normal, with hands on techniques being applied where these are needed.

 At the end of the session you will be required to sanitise your hands before you leave the clinic.
 Payments are preferred as a contactless method, via bank transfer or by use of Apple or Google pay.